 In addition to these services, LifeFlight also provides intra-aortic balloon pump, ECMO and neonatal transports.

-Part of LifeFlight's roles is to support area hospitals - not just Allegheny General.
-Transports to other hospitals in the region are are an integral part of LifeFlight's commitment to efficient care.
+Part of LifeFlight's roles is to support area hospitals - not just those of Allegheny Health Network's.
+Transports to other hospitals in the region are an integral part of LifeFlight's commitment to efficient care.
 With the exception of trauma patients (who must be taken to accredited regional resource trauma centers) LifeFlight will transport anyone, anywhere within its service area, based upon the needs and wishes of the patient and referring physician.

 Metro Aviation, Inc. operates the 5 helicopters in the LifeFlight program.